How long are you going to live? Might be longer than you think.

 - Inflation, what happens if inflation eats away from spendable dollars?

-These are very real considerations, however when you consider the advantages the decision becomes clear for most.
+These are valid considerations, however when you consider the advantages the decision becomes clear for most.
 Annuities can provide income which a person (and spouse) can never outlive.
 Annuities are conservative.
 Annuities are guaranteed.
 Annuities are free from market risk.

-Your decision to buy an annuity should not be made lightly, annuities are longer term commitments.
-Even though many banks offer and sell annuities, it is important to remember that an annuity is not guaranteed by any banking organization and they are not insured by the FDIC.
+Your decision to buy an annuity should not be made lightly; annuities are longer-term commitments.
+Even though many banks offer and sell annuities, it is important to remember that any banking organization does not guarantee an annuity and the FDIC does not insure them.
 Annuities are insurance products and are regulated by each state department of insurance.

 Annuities are also hard to understand by some people, the simple explanation is this, the insurance company holds and uses your money and in return provides you with contractual benefits.
 It is as simple as that.
 The key is the benefits, do they match up with your specific goals and desires?